iOS 10.0.2 (14A456) for iPad mini 2 (China)

 Please note, the documentation below is supplied from Apple's update servers.
 We don't modify the contents of this documentation.

-iOS 10.0.2 fixes bugs and improves the stability of your iPhone or iPad.
+iOS 10.0.2 includes bug fixes and improvements for your iPhone or iPad.
 This update:

 • Addresses an issue that could prevent headphone audio controls from temporarily not working